The Freshman (1990)

 Clark Kellogg: What do you mean?
 Why can't...

-Carmine Sabatini: Look, uh, Clark.
+Carmine Sabatini: Look, Clark.
 I have a certain standing in the business community.
-Now, how's it gonna look, some college kid gonna make me look like a fool?
-It's humiliation.
+How's it gonna look?
+A young college kid gonna make me look like a fool?
+I mean this is humiliation.
 It's infamia.

 Clark Kellogg: There's federal officers after me.